By James Eliot, Markets & Finance Editor

 Analyzing Big Data

 Meridian’s bots can process over 10 million data points per second.
 This capability allows traders to make informed decisions rapidly.
-For example, by monitoring social media sentiment and market news, the bots have generated notable returns during critical events, illustrating the vast gap in analysis capabilities compared to traditional methods.
+For example, by monitoring social media sentiment and market news, the bots have generated notable returns during critical events, illustrating the vast gap in analysis capabilities compared to traditional methods, similar to insights shared in 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 Top Tools and Solutions